ec-coding/PokeDrafts/README.md

 2. Allow users to toggle their decks as public or private.
 3. If a deck is made public, allow other users to view them.
 4. Render a limited number of files initially, and have the carousel render more as it goes on.
+5. Provide an option for users to sort the deck in various ways.

 <a href="https://github.com/ec-coding/Pkmn-TCG-Deck-Builder">App Link</a>